 - IT band – connective tissue on the outer thigh that runs from the hip to the knee.

-Squats is the ultimate full body exercise as it works the core, the legs, the back – they are only done correctly with the right techniques and the right mobility to do so.
-Squats are also functional movements that we use on a daily basis such as sitting down and getting up from our chairs and picking up low objects.
+Squats are the ultimate full body exercise as it works the core, the legs, and the back.
+Provided that they are done correctly with the right techniques and the right mobility.
+Squats are also functional movement that we use on a daily basis.
 You might sometimes feel that you are unable to rise up from your chair or pick up something efficiently.
 All of that depends on your mobility.

-If you don’t actively go to the gym and practice your squat technique, you can perform low squats around your home.
-Sit in low squats for about 5 seconds at a time when you are brushing your teeth or as a drill.
+If you don’t actively go to the gym, you can practice your squat technique by performing low squats at home.
+Sit in low squat for about 5 seconds at a time.
 You may not be able to get low but use a wall to support your back.
 With practice, you’ll be able to rely less on the wall and sink into your squats lower.

 When I first started powerlifting, I couldn’t sink into a low squat.
-I found it very difficult but with squatting twice a week (at the time) and doing variations of squats during the week, it got a lot easier.
+I found it very difficult.
+After squatting twice a week and doing variations of squats during the week, it got a lot easier.
 I’m now able to sink close to the ground in my squats.
 It does take time but my ankle mobility has improved a lot in the last three years.

-It may seem like a lot of work to improve your mobility but I can assure you from personal experience that it has improved my overall well-being.
+It may seem like a lot of work to improve your mobility, but I can assure you that it has improved my overall well-being.
 My body isn’t in pain anymore.
 I’m more agile, I’m more mobile, I’m able to touch my toes without a pain in my hamstrings.
-These are all successes to me because it means that if I continue to make my mobility training a priority as I get older, my future self will thank me for taking care of my body whilst I was younger.
+These are all successes to me because it means that if I continue to make my mobility a priority, my future self will thank me for taking care of my body.

 Until next time,